-For manual configuration of specific/static routing see Specific IP Routing on page 59.
+For manual configuration of specific/static routing see Section 3.3.5, "Specific IP Routing".

 Also the DNS domain wherein the phone is located can be specified by DHCP.
 The option's name and code are as follows:

 option #15 "Domain Name"